-Therefore, thirdly, you need an integrated system that tracks the entire movement of each individual part, so that you know exactly what action you need to take next.
+Bottom line, you need an integrated system that tracks the entire movement of each individual part, so that you know exactly what action you need to take next.
 Parts should be seamlessly requested, ordered from the supplier, checked into your company, checked out, installed, and invoiced to the customer.

-Moreover, if you have a record of which parts and appliances have been installed at specific sites, you will be able to respond more effectively and more rapidly to any emergency or service callout.
+Moreover, if you have a record of which parts and appliances have been installed at specific sites, you will be able to respond more effectively and more rapidly to any emergency or service call-out.

 Getting these basics under control is easy with job management software.
 But it will also put you in a strong position to take things to the next level, working with the boss to improve your commercial strategy.